 Fully integrated shopping carts

-Most shopping carts require you to have your own merchant account and gateway.
-A merchant account is a bank account that allows a business to conduct credit card transactions and the gateway allows the transaction to be conducted over a secure connection.
+Most shopping carts need you to have your own merchant account and gateway.
+A merchant account is a bank account that allows a business to conduct credit card transactions and the gateway allows it to conduct the transaction over a secure connection.
 It’s okay if you don’t have a merchant account or gateway.
 Merchant service shopping carts allow you to use their merchant account, gateway and a shopping cart for a higher cost.

-Merchant services are beneficial for very small businesses or those that are just starting and don’t have a lot of orders.
-Merchant services provide the merchant account, gateway, hosted shopping cart and will maintain your customer’s personal information.
-They usually require a set-up fee between 50 and 200 dollars, transaction fee between 30 and 75 cents, and 5% to 10% of each transaction.
-Because you are using their merchant account, your customer’s credit card statement will show the merchant services business name not yours.
+Merchant services are beneficial for very small businesses or those that are starting and don’t have a lot of orders.
+The merchant services provide the merchant account, gateway, hosted shopping cart and will maintain your customer’s personal information.
+They usually need a set-up fee between 50 and 200 dollars, transaction fee between 30 and 75 cents, and 5% to 10% of each transaction.
+Your customer’s credit card statement will show the merchant services business name, not yours.
 In some cases, customers will not recognize the charge and may dispute it.

-Merchant service shopping carts have an administrative interface, which allows you to login to your account to add products, prices and shipping options.
+Merchant service shopping carts have an administrative interface.
+This allows you to log in to your account to add products, prices, and shipping options.
 The shopping cart generates the HTML for the purchase buttons and you simply copy and paste the HTML into your web pages.
-When your customer clicks on the purchase button, he is taken to another website to enter the credit card information.
+When your customer clicks on the purchase button, it takes him/her to another website to enter the credit card information.
 This indicates to the customer that you are a small business.
 Some potential customers will abandon the shopping cart rather than enter their credit card information on a website they know nothing about.

-Once your business grows to the point where you are processing over $1000 a month, it?s more cost effective to apply for your own merchant account and switch to either a hosted shopping cart (little or no programming) or a fully integrated shopping cart (programming required).
+Once your business grows to the point where you are processing over $1000 a month, it’s more cost-effective to apply for your own merchant account.
+You can switch to either a hosted shopping cart (little or no programming) or a fully integrated shopping cart (programming required).

 Hosted Shopping Cart

-The hosted shopping cart is a great solution for a small business that is processing over $1000 a month but does not have the resources to create or customize a fully integrated shopping cart.
-Hosted shopping carts are similar to the merchant services because they provide an administrative interface for you to enter products, pricing and shipping options.
-They will generate the HTML for the purchase buttons, which can be copied and pasted into your HTML pages.
+The hosted shopping cart is a great solution for a small business that is processing over $1000 a month.
+Although, does not have the resources to create or customize an integrated shopping cart.
+They are like the merchant services because they provide an admin interface for you to enter products, pricing, and shipping options.
+They will generate the HTML for the sale buttons, which you can copy and paste into your HTML pages.

-Hosted shopping carts face some of same problems as merchant service carts because your customers will be transferred to a different website to enter the credit card information.
+Hosted shopping carts face some of the same problems as merchant service carts because they transfer your customers to a different website to enter the credit card information.
 Some hosted shopping carts allow you to customize the shopping cart so that it has the same look and feel as your websites.
-Customizing your shopping cart may require some programming skills, but it could also prevent customers from abandoning their shopping carts.
+Customizing your shopping cart may need some programming skills, but it could also prevent customers from abandoning their shopping carts.